Novi Sad: Transportation

 Novi Sad currently does not have its own civil airport.
-The city is about a one-hour drive from Belgrade Nikola Tesla Airport, which connects it with capitals across Europe.
-Small Čenej Airport north of the city is used for sport and agricultural purposes.
+The city is roughly a one-hour drive from Belgrade Nikola Tesla Airport, which connects it with capitals across Europe.
+The small Čenej Airfield to the north of the city is used for sporting and agricultural purposes.
 There are plans to upgrade it to serve for cargo and small-scale public transport, but the future of this initiative is uncertain.